techieatheart/techieatheart.github.io/about.md

 robots: noindex
 ---

 Hi, I am **Siddharth**.
 People call me 'Sid' (I know, cliché).

 A DevOps engineer by profession, a full stack Python developer as a hobbyist and a FOSS enthusiast.
-I love all things tech and playing basketball.
+I love all things tech and basketball.

 This space is intended for writing tech articles and documenting my thoughts.
-So, sit back and enjoy the ride with me :)
+So, sit back and enjoy the ride :)